 - 1. Quarterly quantitative review of performance and risk relative to its specific benchmark and an appropriate peer group of active managers over various measurement periods (normally three to five years); - 2.
 Quarterly review of portfolio characteristics, performance trends, style consistency, and risk expectations (standard deviation and tracking error); - 3.
 Annual due diligence meeting at LACERS' office; - 4.
-Every three years (generally) conduct due diligence meeting at the investment manager's office, unless significant organizational change warrants immediate evaluation; - 5.
+Conduct a due diligence meeting at least once during the contract period at the investment manager's office for actively managed mandates (unless significant organizational change warrants immediate evaluation) and at Staff's discretion for passively managed mandates if there are no triggered factors in either Sections VIII.E or VIII.F; - 5.
 More frequent, detailed and formal review of investment managers "On Watch" (see Section VIII.C below).